Rogachevo, Arkhangelsk Oblast

 Rogachevo (Russian: Рогачёво) is a settlement on Yuzhny Island, Novaya Zemlya, in Russia's Arkhangelsk Oblast.
 It lies approximately 8 kilometers (5.5 mi) northeast of Belushya Guba, and is home to Rogachevo Air Base.
 As of 2010, Rogachevo had a population of 457.
 In late 2014, Rogachevo was named as one of the points-based forces of the Joint Strategic Command "North".
-It is very cold.
-The people who live there fight to keep warm.